-- c) If a holder of withdrawable shares has their membership cancelled, and rights of withdrawal are suspended, then they will be issued the equivalent amount of loanstock with a closing date no more than two years from the date of cancellation. - 1.9.
-Members may in accordance with the law nominate an individual or individuals to whom the full value of their property in the co-operative should be transferred in the event of the co-operative receiving proof of the member's death.
+c)If a former member holds share capital but is no longer eligible for any class of membership with the same possibility of withdrawal or transfer, then the shares will be cancelled and they will be issued loanstock with a closing date no more than two years from the date of cancellation equivalent in value to the nominal value of the shares.

+1.9.Members may in accordance with the law nominate an individual or individuals to whom the full value of their property in the co-operative should be transferred in the event of the co-operative receiving proof of the member's death.
 If there is no nominee, then all property held by a deceased member shall be transferred to their personal representative upon request.
-The co-operative will also transfer property in the co-operative held by a bankrupt member to their trustee in bankruptcy upon receipt of a valid claim. - 1.10.
-A register of members is kept at the registered office, and will include: - a) the name and address of every member; - b) the number and class of shares held by each member; - c) any loans or other property held by members; - d) the date on which the member's name was entered on the register, and the date on which they ceased to be members; - e) the names and add addresses of committee members and officers of the co-operative, the positions held by them, and the dates on which those appointments began and ended.
+The co-operative will also transfer property in the co-operative held by a bankrupt member to their trustee in bankruptcy upon receipt of a valid claim.

+1.10.A register of members is kept at the registered office, and will include:

+a) the name and address of every member;

+b)the number and class of shares held by each member;

+c)any loans or other property held by members;

+d)the date on which the member's name was entered on the register, and the date on which they ceased to be members;

+e)the names and add addresses of committee members and officers of the co-operative, the positions held by them, and the dates on which those appointments began and ended.

-The information in (b) and (c) above will not be available for general viewing by members or by non-
+The information in (b) and (c) above will not be available for general viewing by members or by nonmembers.